Eroica-cpp/YouTube-Statistics/README.md

 License
 ----
-youtubestat.py is licensed under [FreeBSD](https://opensource.org/licenses/BSD-2-Clause).
+* Source code is licensed under [FreeBSD](https://opensource.org/licenses/BSD-2-Clause).
+* Other content are licensed under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).